BenLorantfy/nestjs-zod/README.md

 ## Extended Zod

+> [!IMPORTANT]
+> `@nestjs-zod/z` is deprecated and will not be supported soon.
+It is recommended to use `zod` directly.
+See [MIGRATION.md](./MIGRATION.md) for more information.

-As you learned in [Writing Zod Schemas](#writing-zod-schemas) section, `nestjs-zod` provides a special version of Zod.
+`@nestjs-zod/z` provides a special version of Zod.
 It helps you to validate the user input more accurately by using our custom schemas and methods.

 ### ZodDateString

+> [!IMPORTANT]
+> `@nestjs-zod/z` is deprecated and will not be supported soon.
+It is recommended to use `zod` directly.
+See [MIGRATION.md](./MIGRATION.md) for more information.

 In HTTP, we always accept Dates as strings.
 But default Zod only has validations for full date-time strings. `ZodDateString` was created to address this issue.